Joc Pederson Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 12th in MLB.
+- The Phillies pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Phillies' 4.00 team ERA ranks 10th among all league pitching staffs.
+- The Phillies have the ninth-ranked team ERA among all MLB pitching staffs (3.98).

+- Phillies pitchers combine to surrender 141 home runs (1.1 per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.